top of page

 The decision was made at Cherwell District Council's Planning Committee Meeting yesterday (10 Aug), where residents from Hanwell, Banbury, Horley, Drayton, Great Bourton and Shotteswell attended in large numbers.
 The application was met with strong objection with almost 500 letters of objection from residents, parish councils, Banbury Town Council and the local MP Victoria Prentis.

 The Council's Planning Officer set out the key reasons why members of the committee should reject Vistry's application.
-This was set out as follows;
+This was set out as follows:

 Cherwell District Council is able to demonstrate a 5-year housing land supply meaning that the relevant development plan policies are up to date.
 The application site is located within open countryside and is not allocated for development.
 The proposed development by virtue of its visually prominent position, is such that it would breach Banbury’s contained environmental setting, giving rise to a direct risk of coalescence between Banbury and Hanwell, causing undue visual intrusion into the open countryside, fundamentally changing the undeveloped characteristics of these parcels of open arable land, creating a prominent urban built form, inconsistent with the local character, to the detriment of the rural landscape and the identity and individuality of Hanwell village.